 Hello!
-Welcome to dontmissmyplate.
+Welcome to Dontmissmyplate.

 Thank you for visiting my website!
-I'm Maxine—a food blogger, home cook, travel enthusiast, and all-around lover of food and culture.
-In other words, I’m passionate about fusion cuisine—a style of cooking that blends ingredients and techniques from different countries, regions, and cultures.
+I'm Maxine, a food blogger, home cook, travel enthusiast, and lover of food and culture.
+I’m passionate about fusion cuisine, a style of cooking that blends ingredients and techniques from different countries, regions, and traditions.

-I hope you find this website helpful and inspiring.
-Whether you're looking for something familiar or eager to try something new, there's something here for everyone.
-Enjoy exploring, and happy cooking!
+I hope this space feels helpful and inspiring.
+Whether you're in the mood for something familiar or ready to try something new, you’ll find plenty to explore here.
+Happy cooking!

 Spicy Orange Shrimp